Birmingham RICO Lawyer

 Tort litigation against businesses continues to escalate at unprecedented rates.
 Product manufacturers and distributors will find no reprieve from this trend, as a 2009 study commissioned by the Defense Research Institute identified products liability as the leading growth area in tort litigation.

-The attorneys of Christian & Small assume that every case will go to trial, and we prepare the defense of our cases in that way.
+The attorneys of Christian & Small assume that every case will go to trial, and prepare the defense of their cases in that way.
 With that approach, Christian & Small has amassed a record of successfully defending product manufacturers and distributors representing various industries.
-Our trial-oriented approach has taken us to the four corners of Alabama, where we have successfully tried numerous high-stakes, complex products liability cases in some of the state’s most notorious venues.
+Their trial-oriented approach has taken them to the four corners of Alabama, where they have successfully tried numerous high-stakes, complex products liability cases in some of the state’s most notorious venues.
 In fact, clients have called on Christian & Small on the eve of trial to take over cases that other firms were handling.
-Our lawyers often heed the call to appeal a products liability case following an unsuccessful outcome achieved by another firm at the trial level.
+Christian & Small’s lawyers often heed the call to appeal a products liability case following an unsuccessful outcome achieved by another firm at the trial level.

 While products liability litigation continues to intensify, Christian & Small understands that the efficiency of defending its clients is paramount.
 As a result, many products liability cases can and should be resolved before trial.
-Christian & Small’s willingness to take cases to trial, coupled with our wealth of trial experience, allows us to routinely achieve successful pre-trial resolution through the cost-effective development of critical facts.
+Christian & Small’s willingness to take cases to trial, coupled with their wealth of trial experience, allows them to routinely achieve successful pre-trial resolution through the cost-effective development of critical facts.

 - aircraft components

 - blow mold machines

 - building materials

 - overhead cranes

 - commercial electrical regulators